ENCODE-DCC/snovault/src/snovault/elasticsearch/searches/README.md

 ## High-level overview of search package

-The search module handles requests from Pyramid (web browser or API) via a _view_, passes them to ElasticSearch, and returns a JSON Response.
+The search module handles requests from Pyramid (web browser or API) via a _view_, passes them to ElasticSearch, and returns a JSON response.
 Reponses are composed of a series of fields that can vary depending on how the view is subclassed.
 Views may or may not contain query parameters that modify the action of the view - some of which are view-specific and others that are passed more or less directly to Elasticsearch "filters" as field=value pairs.

 Basic implementation of this package as Pyramid views can be found in src/snowflakes/search_views.py and src/snowflakes/tests/test_searchv2.py.
 Other examples of use can be found in snovault/tests/test_searches_responses.py.